GEOUNED-org/GEOUNED/README.md

 # GEOUNED
 A tool to convert from CAD to CSG & CSG to CAD for Monte Carlo transport codes (MCNP & OpenMC).
+This repository contains the implementation of the algorithm presented in the paper [GEOUNED: A new conversion tool from CAD to Monte Carlo geometry](https://doi.org/10.1016/j.net.2024.01.052).

 ## Installation